Habchy/link-generator/README.md

 ## Note

+Location data will not work if you are running this on localhost, as express will return "::1" as the IP address of the visitor.

 This tracking link generator is meant to be a proof of concept and is not scaled for multiple users.

 This can be very easily scaled to accomodate multiple users by simply adding a "created_by" field in the Link schema, if your website has multiple users.